mjasion/linux-stuff/README.md

 linux-stuff
 ===========
-Scripts to automate installation on Debian/Ubuntu/Linux Mint
+Scripts to automate installation on Debian/Ubuntu/Linux Mint and other stuff :)

-## USAGE
+## usage
 Server:

 ```bash